 Photos for Discovery

 As a traveler, I love to discover sites and attractions in countries I’m keen to visit.
 While Japan is not nearly as vast as my home country of Canada, it’s jam-packed with incredible and awe-inspiring places to see and visit in every season.
 And in the photos I’ve seen, Japan looks incredible at any time of year.
 Many visitors are partial to visit in spring during the gorgeous cherry blossom season, though it can get extremely busy during that time.
 Autumn also appeals for hiking in nature and to visit temples and gardens in Kyoto.
-And for animal appreciation, hanging out in winter with the bathing Snow Monkeys of Jigokudani would be pretty unforgettable.
+And for animal appreciation, planning a family trip to hang out with the bathing Snow Monkeys of Jigokudani would be pretty unforgettable.

 Photos for Planning